robsann/robsann/README.md

 ---

 # Cyber Security Projects/Homelabs
-I've been exploring some homelabs described in Youtube channels and blogs in topics such as threat hunting (XDR), endpoint security (EDR), monitoring (SIEM), and network security (IDS/IPS)
+I've been exploring some homelabs described in YouTube channels and blogs on topics such as threat hunting (XDR), endpoint security (EDR), monitoring (SIEM), and network security (IDS/IPS)

 ## Threat Hunting with Elastic Stack 8 (XDR)
 - Configured in VirtualBox an Internal Network with: